cellsjs/piscosour/plugins/system-checker/info.md

         "regexp" : "n (.*?)\\n"
       }
     }
+  }
+}
 ```

-- **key** (for example 'java'): is the command that you need inside your shot.
+- `key` (for example 'java'): is the command that you need inside your step.
-- **option**: (optional, default is '-v') if version is set the way to check this version.
+- `option`: (optional, default is '-v') if version is set the way to check this version.
-- **regexp**: (optional) if version is on a string the way to extract only the version.
+- `regexp`: (optional) if version is on a string the way to extract only the version.
 Overwrite version defined on piscosour.json
-- **list:** (optional) command used to get a stdout to use the regexp function in orther to get the version of the item you want to check.
+- `list:` (optional) command used to get a stdout to use the regexp function in orther to get the version of the item you want to check.
-- **cmdInstaller:** (optional) command used to install packages using this key (for example 'npm install -g' or 'bower install')
+- `cmdInstaller:` (optional) command used to install packages using this key (for example 'npm install -g' or 'bower install')

 #### List tip